Digitale Events

 Which GIF best represents your current mood?

-Share a GIF summarizing your weekend.
+Share a GIF that sums up your weekend.

-When is it particularly good?
+When is it particularly suitable?

 – As a visual check-in